Buy Mexican insurance at Mexican Insurance Store and Learn How To Prevent and Treat Sunburns in Mexico

 Prepare for the Sun

 Use common sense.
 When out in the Mexico sun, drink plenty of bottled liquids to remain hydrated.
 All beverages containing alcohol cause dehydration.
 Avoid putting ice in your drinks.
 If you’ve hydrated properly and have maintained proper sunblock use yet still manage to get sunburned, don’t go back outside during peak hours.
 This means to plan shade related or indoor activity from 12 a.m. until 4 p.m.
 You might change plans around and schedule swimming and trips to the beach during evening hours.
 While the cool waters of the pool or beach may feel relieving at first to sunburn victims, some can experience shock, as their body becomes more sensitive to temperature changes.

 If you’re directly in the sun using a sunblock with a minimum sun protection factor of 30 can help avoid sunburns and prevent skin damage.
 When using any numbered sunblock, be sure to apply it freely and cover all exposed areas, especially the back of the neck and face.
 Reapply as necessary, even when using high SPF products.
 Excessive sweating or swimming can remove sunblock and warrant reapplication.

 What To Do If Its Too Late

-Treat sunburns or with aloe products; which can be purchased in the hotel or at local Mexico pharmacies.
+Treat sunburns with aloe products; which can be purchased in the hotel or at local Mexico pharmacies.
 If your skin blisters or if the sunburn is accompanied by seizures or vomiting, you need medical intervention.
-While protection is important in preventing a sunburn, should you receive one; don’t take it lightly, as these sunburns can lead to future skin damage.
+While protection is important in preventing sunburn, should you receive one; don’t take it lightly, as these sunburns can lead to future skin damage.